 At the moment carbon fibre is still an expensive option, but as demand, and therefore production, keeps increasing worldwide, the price continues to decrease.
-As the material becomes ever more affordable, more and more applications will be probably be developed.
+As the material becomes ever more affordable, more and more applications will probably be developed.

 Advantages